Editing is more than fixing grammar and spelling.

 You should expect more.

-Editing not only polishes your manuscript in preparation for publishing, but should be a collaboration between you and the editor and an invaluable learning experience.
-You should feel like your editor challenges you to improve your manuscript and your writing skills while forging a lasting professional relationship.
+Editing not only polishes your manuscript in preparation for publishing but should be a collaboration between you and the editor and ultimately, an invaluable learning experience.
+You should feel like your editor challenges you to improve your manuscript and your writing skills while forging a lasting professional relationship that will empower you to grow in your craft and need less editing over time.

 You are the only person who should make permanent changes to the content of your manuscript.
 Expect to work with professionals who are well versed in the tool of our trade and willing to help you understand how to use that tool.
 Track Changes is a feature inside Word’s Review section that empowers you to have the final say in all revisions.